Grave Human Genuine

-Grave Human Genuine is a studio album by German progressive metal band Dark Suns.
-It was released as a jewelcase, as well as a limited edition Digipak, with a bonus song.
+Grave Human Genuine is the third studio album by German progressive metal band Dark Suns.
+It was released in a jewel- case packaging, and in a limited edition Digipak, with a bonus song.
+The album was released on 22 February 2008 through German record label Prophecy productions.

 Andy Schmidt of Disillusion performed guest vocals on the song "Flies in Amber".

 "The Chameleon Defect" was made into a music video, under the name "The Chameleon Conflict".